ray-project/ray/doc/source/serve/monitoring.md

 You can leverage built-in Ray Serve metrics to get a closer look at your application's performance.

-Ray Serve exposes important system metrics like the number of successful and errored requests through the [Ray metrics monitoring infrastructure](ray-metrics).
+Ray Serve exposes important system metrics like the number of successful and failed requests through the [Ray metrics monitoring infrastructure](ray-metrics).
 By default, the metrics are exposed in Prometheus format on each node.

 The following metrics are exposed by Ray Serve: